spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 This setting can help mitigate missing data issues caused by late arriving data.

-For example, `refresh_append_overlap: 1h` will include records starting from `2020-01-01T01:00:00Z` given the most recent timestamp in the accelerated data is `2020-01-01T02:00:00Z`.
+Example: If the most recent timestamp in the accelerated data table is `2020-01-01T02:00:00Z`, setting `refresh_append_overlap: 1h` will include records starting from `2020-01-01T01:00:00Z`.

 See [Duration](../duration/index.md)